Essex & Herts Air Ambulance: Rapid response vehicles

-When RRVs are operated, the callsign is changed from 'Helimed' to 'Medic' to signify they are a ground-based resource.

 Past fleet

 G-ESAM was a MBB Bo 105, operated in Essex between 1998 and 2003.
 It was leased from Bond Helicopters.

 G-SSXX, a Eurocopter EC135, operated from May 2003 until 2010.

 It was leased from Bond Helicopters.

 In 2008, the first Hertfordshire aircraft launched, an MD 902 Explorer, which was leased from SAS.

 In 2010, in line with the new aircraft for Hertfordshire, Essex's aircraft was upgraded to an MD 902 Explorer, G-EHAA, which was leased from SAS.

 Previously the trust operated a single RRV.
 This was a BMW X3, which has been re-liveried into a charity advertisement vehicle, advertising the work the charity does.

+In 2024, G-EHEM the MD 902 Explorer was replaced by G-EHAT, a second AgustaWestland AW169.